Amasirat/Obsidian/CSharp(.NET).md

 ## CLS: Common Langauge Specification

 A subset of the CTS which every .NET aware language can support.
 ## Managed Code

 You can not use C# for non-dotnet related runtimes, officially speaking, code targetting the .NET runtime is called **managed code**.
+Code not targeting .NET is called **unmanaged code**.

 ## Assembly

-The binary unit that contains that managed code is called an *assembly*. .NET binaries have no platform-specific instructions and instead have platform-agnostic instructions called the *Common Intermediate Language (IL)* and aside from that, they also contain type metadata that describes in detail the characteristics of each type within the binary like classes, enums, structs,...
+The binary unit that contains managed code is called an *assembly*. .NET binaries have no platform-specific instructions and instead have platform-agnostic instructions called the *Common Intermediate Language (IL)* and aside from that, they also contain type metadata that describes in detail the characteristics of each type within the binary like classes, enums, structs,...

 Typically these CIL instructions are not compiled to platform-specific binary until absolutely necessary.

 The entitity that compiles CIL code is called the *jitter*.
 The .NET runtime uses a JIT compiler for each target CPU with its own specific optimizations in mind.
 The jitter will also cache the results in memory, so after first compilation, there won't be any need to recompile previously compiled pieces of code or methods.

 ## Types

+Every type in the CTS is inherited by the System.Object class.

 Each type has a TryParse method that tries to parse a string and returns a System.Boolean of its success state.